 Live closed captioning

 DPS is phasing in a live closed captioning service, to improve the accessibility of its televised coverage of the Parliament of Australia.
-Initially, closed captions will be available on the live webcast* for five hours each sitting day of the Senate and House of Representatives and Federation Chamber proceedings and selected committee proceedings.
+Currently, closed captions are available for all live webcast Senate, House of Representatives and Federation Chamber proceedings and selected committee proceedings.
 Over time, captioning will increase to cover all parliamentary proceedings, as well as becoming available on the Parliament’s video archive service, ParlView.